rhiaro/questforbrothers/index.md

 Senpo was coming back into the courtyard, talking to a stern older man and followed by two frail looking women who held the hands of a toddling child between them.
 As they drew closer Jackann heard Senpo explaining insistently that he would take payment only when they arrived at their destination.
 The strangers boarded and one of the women stowed two small bags under a seat.
 The man took a place on the bench that Jackann and Nika were sitting on, and the women beside Atta and Dipa.
 The child, preoccupied with blowing bubbles and drooling everywhere, sat on one of the womens' laps.

 "Everyone ready?"
 Senpo smiled through the door.
 "Then we shall be off!
 Now listen, it's a long journey, so best make friends.
 We will stop once in the evenings for a meal over a fire, but you can eat and drink any time in the carriage."
 He gestured to a compartment at the back.
 "Help yourselves, keep a track of what you take.
 I sleep for two hours after dinner, then we stop again later in the night for three hours.
 You can sleep when, and wherever you like.
-There are blankets under here," he pointed at a hatch in the floor, "and it will get colder as we go west, through higher ground.
+There are blankets under here," he pointed at a hatch in the floor, "and it will get colder as we go east, through higher ground.
 If there's some kind of emergency, or you need to stop and pee, pull this here and it'll ring a bell near my head.
 I'll stop as soon as it's safe to find out what the matter is.
 All right?
 Now then, start by all introducing yourselves?"

 Senpo closed the door, and climbed into a cabin at the front.
 The whole carriage swayed and creaked as he did so.
 Jackann's eyes darted nervously across at the women.
 Nika got up and was on her knees in front of them to be on eye level with the toddler, cooing and letting the baby hold her finger.
 The baby laughed and grabbed at her curly hair.
 The women seemed tired.
 One smiled wearily at Nika, but the one who held the child stared right through her.
 They had brown scarves tied around their heads, and both had their hair pulled back into thick black ponytails.
 They were both wearing layers of bulky clothes, thick dresses down past their knees that showed thick stockings going into heavy boots.
 The one who smiled had a sort of luminosity about her.
 The way she slouched looked uncomfortable, like she couldn't quite keep her back straight.
 She looked up from Nika, across the carriage to Jackann, and he was at once captivated by her eyes.
 She had epicanthic folds as all Tantonians did, but her eyes were wider, rounder, and hooded.
 Her irises were light.
 She did not look much like her sister, who was pale and drawn, with small features and dark eyes.